sharnajh/myreads/README.md

 MyReads fetches data from [Udacity's React Books API](https://reactnd-books-api.udacity.com/) to connect the user with an expansive library of books.

-The user can search for books and organize them into three different bookshelves.
+The user can search for books and organize them into three different bookshelves:

 * Currently Reading
 * Want to Read